mvdh7/pytzer/docs/modules/coeffs.md

   1. `mu_`, for interactions between three neutral solutes of the same type (*μ*).

-We do not provide a full list of the functions currently at this point (but would like to in the future).

-A number of the functions in **pytzer.coeffs** are not used by any of the ready-made **cfdicts**.
+There is not yet a full list of all the functions available.
+A number of them are not used by any ready-made **CoefficientDictionary**.

 ## Philosophy